eclipxe13/captcha-local-resolver/README.md

 If there is no answer yet then the answer will be an empty string.

-If the code does not exists you will receive a `404` HTTP Status Code.
+If the code does not exist you will receive a `404` HTTP Status Code.

 ### Route `/`